SystemSpace/Compendium/compendium.rst

   Soulshatters in Life make the body continue soullessly, after which the body usually suicides.
   Life handles humans without souls strangely, it sometimes causes suicide, sometimes homicide, or sometimes they just stay alive.

+What exactly is the Experience?
+  I'm not allowed to say.

 Are Users immortal?
   We've never had one die, so sure.